Trump administration fights back against lone judges nixing policies ‘with the stroke of the pen’

 "The judge is refusing to let the government off the hook for the mess it made," said Lee Gelernt, deputy director of the ACLU’s Immigrants’ Rights Project.

-But the White House is pushing back-- looking for the right case to present to the supreme court-- but the issue likely would not be resolved in a presidential election year.
+But the White House is pushing back, looking for the right case to present to the Supreme Court.
+But the issue likely would not be resolved in a presidential election year.
 But most legal experts say it will be ultimately resolved by the justices.

 "I suspect the Supreme Court is going to weigh in at some point on this just because it nationwide injunction being increasingly prevalent in recent years," said Thomas Dupree, a former Bush principal deputy assistant attorney general.
 "And there's a lot of unsettled law in this area about how far as a single district court's power projects.
 Can a single judge apply his or her ruling across the nation and different courts give different answers to that."

 And Justice Clarence Thomas in particular is eager to address it.